-11.4.6 The final step of Practice C 1045 analysis would be to calculate the thermal conductivity using the equations generated at a set of mean temperatures for comparison to the specification.
-(Warning-While it is recommended that the specification data be presented as conductivity versus temperature, several existing specifications shall contain mean temperature data from tests conducted at specific hot and cold surface temperatures.
-In these cases, the conductivity as a function of temperature from the Practice C 1045 analysis will provide different results.
-To insure that the data are compatible, a Practice C 680 analysis, using the conductivity versus temperature relationship from Practice C 1045 and the specific hot and cold surface temperatures, is required to determine the effective thermal conductivity for comparison to the specification requirements.)
+11.4.6 The final step of Practice C 1045 analysis would be to calculate the thermal conductivity using the equations generated at a set of mean temperatures for comparison to the specification.(Warning-While it is recommended that the specification data be presented as conductivity versus temperature, several existing specifications may contain mean temperature data from tests conducted at specific hot and cold surface temperatures.
+In these cases, the conductivity as a function of temperature from the Practice C 1045 analysis may provide different results.
+To insure that the data is compatible, a Practice C 680 analysis, using the conductivity versus temperature relationship from Practice C 1045 and the specific hot and cold surface temperatures, is required to determine the effective thermal conductivity for comparison to the specification requirements.)

 11.5 Surface Burning Characteristics-Test the surface burning characteristics in accordance with Test Method E 84.
-For Canada, test in accordance with Test Method CAN/ULC-S102.
-When the referenced Canadian document in this standard is referred to in applicable Canadian building codes, the editions, referenced by those building codes, shall govern.
+For Canada, test in accordance with Test Method CAN/ULC-S102-M88.
 The test shall be performed with any facing in place, if facing is intended to be the end product.
-Tests for unfaced mineral fiber blankets are allowed provided the facings are constructed with inorganic materials and contain no organic adhesives.
+Tests for unfaced mineral fiber blankets are acceptable provided the facings are constructed with inorganic materials and contain no organic adhesives.